SatoshiumAI/satoshium-us/beacon/records/README.md

 and its first production Discovery Signal has not yet been created.

-Therefore the production Register is:
+Therefore the production Records page is:

 ```text
 Empty by design